dheerajreal/gpa-calculator/README.md

 gpa.py is a python script to calculate gpa with marks out of hundred as input

 ## gpa.js
-gpa.py is a js script to calculate gpa with marks out of hundred as input
+gpa.js uses javascript to calculate gpa with marks out of hundred as input